 America’s Got Transvestites: Putting the X in X Factor

 What can families watch together anymore?

 If you judge by the commercials, there are a number of good talent-based options.
-America’s Got Talent indicates that it’s a family-friendly show geared toward finding diamonds in ...
+America’s Got Talent indicates that it’s a family-friendly show geared toward finding diamonds in the rough. ...

 Are We More Like the Over-Spending President Than We Care to Admit?